mattcroat/modern-portfolio/notes.md

 }
 ```

-# Sass for loop to delay nav item slide
+# Sass for Loop to Delay Animation

 ```scss
 .nav-item {